Target365/sdk-for-net/README.md

 Please feel free to raise an issue against this repository if you have any questions or problems.

 ### Contributing
 New contributors to this project are welcome.
-If you are interested in contributing please send an email to sdk@strex.no.
+If you are interested in contributing please create a pull request and we will review it.

 ### License
 This library is released under the MIT license.